Some of the Biggest Victories Against the Oil & Gas Industry

 The trauma of an explosion can't be overstated.
 Our Dallas land rig explosion attorneys are national leaders in workplace explosion litigation, so we've seen firsthand how survivors and families endure heavy burdens from fires and explosions.

 Our firm also knows that trying to escape an explosion leads to grievous harm as well.
-In the moment, people can’t think clearly, so their attempts to run away can lead to broken bones, lacerations, concussions, and more.
+Amid the debris, smoke, fire, and confusion, attempts to run away can lead to broken bones, lacerations, concussions, and more.

 All About Dallas Oilfields